 EU Cybersecurity Strategy (2013) calls for “The same laws and norms that apply in other areas of our day-to-day lives apply also in the cyber domain.”.
 “Fundamental rights, democracy and the rule of law need to be protected in cyberspace.
 But freedom online requires safety and security too”

 Assurance of current lawful access schemes

-Nonetheless, a few of the most knowledgeable and well-funded criminals, state and non-state, regularly do use and could use custom-made end-2-end IT infrastructures that manage to avoid the use of components where critical vulnerabilities are known by powerful states.
+Nonetheless, a few of the most knowledgeable and well-funded criminals, state and non-state, regularly do use and could use custom-made end-to-end IT infrastructures that manage to avoid the use of components where critical vulnerabilities are known by powerful states.
 On the other hand, commercial vendors like Apple - having uniquely full control of their life-cycle, and not being mandated to store a master key - are in theory positioned to render their future systems inaccessible to lawful access.
-However that is very unlikely because of: the huge relative complexity of their systems and life-cycle, which makes it inherently creation of weakness via subversion, legal or illegal by powerful state actors, as well as to independent discovery of vulnerability; and high-level of plausible deniability in a scenario in which Apple may be purposely leaving highly-safeguarded and asymmetrical backdoors for a few states.
-The same arguments are valid for current high-assurance IT systems, which in all known case add the lack of control of a number of critical life-cycle phases.
+However that is very unlikely because of: the huge relative complexity of their systems and life-cycle, which inherently makes the creation of weakness via subversion, legal or illegal, by powerful state actors, as well as to independent discovery of vulnerabilities; and high-level of plausible deniability in a scenario in which Apple may be purposely leaving highly-safeguarded and asymmetrical backdoors for a few states.
+The same arguments are valid for current high-assurance IT systems, which in all known cases add the lack of control of a number of critical life-cycle phases.

 Current best practices, approaches and proposals